 Despite the backgrounds and cultural differences, the quality and usefulness of the content is the deciding factor for approval from the audiences.

 In a fast-paced environment like China, short clips that are 5 minutes are well favoured over clips that are 10 minutes, thus most foreign Internet influencers in all platforms minimize their content to under 5 minutes.

 In the western countries, Facebook and Instagram now have short video recorder function, but most of the viewership still remains within YouTube.
 But in China, excluding live stream platforms, Weibo and Wechat, there are over 15 different types of platform, like Tencent and Qiyi, and more.

-Foreign Internet influencers in this industry have to be wary of the complexity of these platforms to carefully choose which platform to use, partner, compete against, and fight for resources from the platforms.
+Foreign Internet influencers in this custom kitchen industry have to be wary of the complexity of these platforms to carefully choose which platform to use, partner, compete against, and fight for resources from the platforms.